laidbackware/laidbackware.github.io/docs/cloud-foundry/bosh/run-pre-start-commands.md

-# Run pre-start commands with Bosh `os-conf`
+# Run pre-start scripts with Bosh `runtime-config` and the `os-conf` release

-The procedure explains how to run a pre-start command on a Bosh instance group.
+The procedure explains how to run pre-start commands on a Bosh instance group.
 For example to update a config file before a service starts.

 In this example it is used to set a flag in the Healthwatch v2 Grafana `defaults.ini` file before Grafana starts.
 Bosh `runtime-config` will run a pre-start script only on the grafana instance to modify the file before the service is allowed to start.